chukwudobemicah/limer-properties/MIGRATION_TO_SANITY_COMPLETE.md

 ## Summary

-Successfully migrated the Limer Properties website from dummy/mock data to live Sanity CMS integration!
+Successfully migrated the Limer Estate And Facility Management LTD website from dummy/mock data to live Sanity CMS integration!

 ## What Changed